 Council of Jerusalem

-Recounted in Acts 15, this synod of the Apostles AD 49 or 50 spoke with the authority of Christ in deciding that converts to Christianity did not have to be circumcised according to the Law of Moses.
+Recounted in Acts 15, this synod of the apostles AD 49 or 50 spoke with the authority of Christ in deciding that Gentile converts to Christianity did not have to be circumcised according to the law of Moses

-A witness to the truth of the Faith in which a Christian endures suffering and even death for Christ.
+Greek for "witness" A witness to the truth of the faith in which a christian endures suffering and even death for Christ

-The principle sacramental celebration and worship of the Catholic Church.
+The principal sacramental celebration and worship of the catholic church, established by Jesus at the last supper

 People of God